 Turbo equalization is a very powerful method used to improve the removal of inter-symbol interference and additive noise.
 This technique can be implemented with single-carrier and multiple-carrier signaling.
 In particular, extensive research in combining turbo equalization and OFDM has taken place over the past decade.
-The simplest and best explanation is provided in the seminal work published in [77].
+The simplest and best explanation is provided in the seminal work published in [15.80].
 In short terms, turbo-equalization jointly optimizes adaptive equalization and channel decoding in an iterative process.
-The result is a dramatic improvement of transmission quality, even for high spectral efficiency modulations and time-varying fading channels.
-Modern underwater acoustic modems make a growing use of this technique, which is powerful but processor-intensive.
+The result is a dramatic improvement of transmission quality, even for high spectral efficiency modulations and timevarying fading channels.
+Modern underwater acoustic modems make growing use of this technique, which is powerful but processor intensive.

 At the heart of this process is interleaving and error coding.
-The binary information at the source is carefully error-coded, modulated and interleaved before it is pulse-shaped and transmitted through the water channel.
-In a traditional equalized receiver, the distorted signal is equalized, deinterleaved, converted to the binary domain, the error-coded binary information is decoded and hopefully every binary error is corrected.
+The binary information at the source is carefully error-coded, modulated, and interleaved before it is pulse-shaped and transmitted through the water channel.
+In a traditional equalized receiver, the distorted signal is equalized, deinterleaved, converted to the binary domain, and the error-coded binary information is decoded and, hopefully, every binary error is corrected.

 The obvious issue with this method is the fact that some error may remain.
 The turbo-equalizer goes two steps further in using this information.
-First of all, it modulates and interleaves the error-corrected binary information (which may still contain errors), thus cleaning the signal of some (or most of the) inter-symbol interference.
-The original signal is equalized once again, but this time the "cleaned" signal is used as a new reference in the decision feedback portion of the adaptive equalizer.
-The second step is to repeat the entire operation again and again, so that the original signal is equalized against an ever "cleaner" reference signal.
+First of all, it modulates and interleaves the error-corrected binary information (which may still contain errors), thus cleaning the signal of some (or most of the) intersymbol interference.
+The original signal is equalized once again, but this time the cleaned signal is used as a new reference in the decision feedback portion of the adaptive equalizer.
+The second step is to repeat the entire operation again and again, so that the original signal is equalized against an ever cleaner reference signal.

-The statistical properties of the acoustic channel, the type of interleaver, error coding and decoding have a signicant impact on turbo-equalizers.
+The statistical properties of the acoustic channel, the type of interleaver, error coding, and decoding have a significant impact on turbo-equalizers.
 However, the same can be said of every equalized communication system, and overall this technique can lead to significant improvements in data transmission quality over a more traditional equalizer approach.
-Therefore, ever turbo-equalizers are becoming more common in underwater acoustic communication systems [38][39][69].
+Therefore, turboequalizers are becoming increasingly more common in underwater acoustic communication systems [15.38, 39, 691.

-E. Adapting to the environment
+15.5.5 Adapting to the Environment

 Adapting to the communication environment involves not only receiver-end channel estimation, but transmitter adaptation as well.
-This task is much more challenging in a time-varying environment, where it requires feedback from the receiver to the transmitter.
+This task is much more challenging in a time-varying environment which hinders the feedback from the receiver to the transmitter.
 In an acoustic channel, the situation is exacerbated by the long propagation delay which may make the feedback obsolete by the time it arrives.
 It is thus imperative to identify those environmental parameters that can withstand the feedback delay, and focus on the related transmitter functions.

-In light of the large-scale and small-scale channel variations discussed in Sec.III-D, adaptive mechanisms that have been considered include large-scale power control and small-scale waveform control.
-The first refers to adjusting the total transmit power regardless of the modulation/detection method used, while the latter refers to adjusting the shape of signal spectrum, i.e. distribution of the total available power over a given bandwidth.
-While the former targets power savings over extended periods of time (e.g. hours or days), the latter targets improved signal detection in a particular communication session (several data packets).
+In light of the large-scale and small-scale channel variations discussed in Sect.
+15.4.4, adaptive mechanisms that have been considered include large-scale power control and small-scale waveform control.
+The first refers to adjusting the total transmitting power regardless of the modulation/detection method used, while the latter refers to adjusting the shape of the signal spectrum, i.e., distribution of the total available power over a given bandwidth.
+While the former targets power savings over extended periods of time (e.g., hours or days), the latter targets improved signal detection in a particular communication session (several data packets).

 Neither type of adaptivity has been implemented in a commercial system, although research suggests significant benefits.
-Specifically, large-scale power control was shown to have significant benefits both in the sense of power savings [45] and in the sense of interference control in networked systems [78].
+Specifically, large-scale power control was shown to have significant benefits both in the sense of power savings [15.45] and in the sense of interference control in networked systems [15.81].